 Play with Purpose: Reinforcing learning between play and Kneebouncer games

 When children play with purpose, significant learning occurs.
+All play is learning, but when a child plays with purpose, it means there are specific learning goals the parent or teacher has in mind.
 We live in a digital age, and many preschoolers love to play online games.
-As a parent, are you looking for ways to reinforce the skills and knowledge they’re gaining when they play with toys to the Kneebouncer games they enjoy online?
-If so, we have tips and advice to ensure your child plays purposefully.
+As a parent, you want ways to reinforce the skills and knowledge they’re gaining by playing Kneebouncer games with toys and activities.
+Play with purpose connects the concepts and skills they’re learning when they play with our fun, interactive games.

 What is Play With Purpose?

 Play with purpose or structured play is engaging in play that has a specific learning objective in mind.
 For example, you may play a game of Candyland to help your child work on color recognition.
+Playing with purpose doesn’t mean your child will only learn that one objective; it is a way to focus on a specific skill or developmental goal.

 Structured play is what preschool teachers do daily.
 While a glimpse of a preschool classroom may seem noisy, unstructured, and chaotic, much of what you see is intentional.
 Teachers place specific toys and items on their shelves, plan activities that reinforce the learning concepts, and lead children through learning with questions, discussions, and problem-solving opportunities.
+It’s something you can do at home too!

 Tips for Playing with Purpose